atlopes/csv/pem.md

 Opens a CSV file for appending (.T., on success).

 #### `PutLine (Contents) AS Boolean`
-Writes a line in the CSV file.
+Writes a line into the CSV file.